hagoodj98/book_blog/README.md

 npm nodemon index.js

 	•	“Connection terminated unexpectedly”
-If your free‑tier Postgres on Render (or wherever) has paused, you’ll see that error because the free/tier has expired on my account.
+ You will see that error because the free/tier has expired on my account.
 You could switch to a local Postgres connection in your .env.

 By default the API listens on port 4000.